foselab/SIMSPIRE/README.md

 Finally, run manually the main class of zeromq_schema_ventilation folder.

 ## How to build a custom model with YAML
+This project has been conceived to allow the user to create and test its own customized model.
+In order to avoid exceptions and get a better understanding on how the model should be built, a detailed guide is presented.

+A custom model is composed of three different YAML files:
+* the circuit model file where all the circuit components are listed
+* the archetype file with all the required intial or constant values of each circuit component
+* the demographic patient data file where some basic patient's info are provided

 ## Swing interface usage